 In order to keep our loan funds flowing and be able to consider more potential projects for funding, VCHTF eliminated the NOFA-based application process in favor of an open funding process.
 Applications are now being received, evaluated and funded year-round, as finances allow, on a first-come basis.
 All documents can be downloaded from this website!

-• Continue to encourage ALL Ventura County cities to become financial partners with the Housing Trust Fund.
+• Continue to encourage the remaining 4 Ventura County cities to become financial partners with the Housing Trust Fund.